Hiding Liker Identity Did Not Increase Engagement With Reputationally Risky Content on X (Formerly Twitter): Research Overview

-We employ a DiD approach with both weekly leads-and-lags and aggregated pre-post specifications.
+Our DiD approach includes both weekly leads-and-lags and aggregated pre-post specifications.
 The leads-and-lags model estimates the weekly dynamics of engagement before and after the policy change, allowing us to assess the parallel trends assumption and track the temporal evolution of treatment effects.
 The aggregated pre-post model captures the overall effect of making likes private on \X. High-reputational-risk posts or likes serve as the treatment group, with low-reputational-risk posts or reposts acting as controls.
 Additionally, post-specific and week-specific fixed effects are included in both models to account for unobserved heterogeneity across posts and time.
 Given that likes and reposts are count variables, we estimate our models using negative binomial regression.
-To interpret the results, we exponentiate the DiD estimates to obtain the relative change in likes attributable to the policy change.
-Further model details, including the full leads-and-lags and aggregated specifications, are in Suppl.
-DiD Specification.